siddharthzs/aws_cloud/CloudFormation.md

 * The Transform section specifies one or more macros that AWS CloudFormation uses to process your template.
 The Transform section builds on the simple, declarative language of AWS CloudFormation with a powerful macro system.
 The declaration Transform: AWS::Serverless-2016-10-31 is required for AWS SAM template files.

 * Create operations set to "Preserve successfully provisioned resources" preserves the state of successful resources, while failed resources will stay in a failed state until the next update operation is performed.
 Stack failure options.

+Specifying the disable-rollback option or on-failure DO_NOTHING enumeration during a create-stack operation will preserve successfully provisioned resources during a stack create operation.
+Stack failure options.

+* Elastic Beanstalk supports the deployment of web applications as Docker containers.
+Each time you upload a new version of your application with the Elastic Beanstalk console or the EB CLI, Elastic Beanstalk creates an application version.
+When using the console you can choose to upload and deploy your code in a single step.
+Elastic Beanstalk will manage the previous version of your code so you can revert back to it if necessary.